 We have all heard about oysters, but most of us know very little about them.
 Oyster is the common name for several different families of bivalve molluscs that live in marine habitats such as bays and oceans.
 Here’s 25 interesting facts about oysters for you to digest…

-Their flavourful meat is considered as a delicious food all around the world and has a lot to offer in terms of health benefits.
+- Their flavorful meat is considered as a delicious food all around the world and has a lot to offer in terms of health benefits.

 Here are a few great reasons to make oysters a part of your diet.

-Do you know any interesting facts about oysters that we’ve missed out?
-Share them here in the comments section below!
+Do you know any interesting facts about oysters?
+Share them in the comments below!

 Previous post 17 Bewitching Facts about Harry Potter